 It is always hard to choose a single favourite place when travelling through a country, but when it comes to Uzbekistan, Samarkand is one of the candidates.
 Stunning architecture, ancient history, what’s not to love about the most famous Silk Road city?

 Sure, these days the sights are spread out all over the city, with many modern buildings in between.
 But I think it’s that mixture of modern and old that makes Samarkand so special and so interesting to explore.
 And while walking around, just think about what it must have looked like in the times of Marco Polo, when he tried to make his way to China.

-To give you a taste of what to expect, let me show you some of Samarkand’s highlights:
+To give you a taste of what to expect, let us show you some of the best things to do in Samarkand:

 #1 The Registan

 The Registan is Samarkand’s most famous building.
 It consists of three madrassas, each of them adorned with blue tilework.
 You can go into these madrassas, where most of the rooms have been taken over by souvenir sellers.

 Those shops, by the way, seem to be a common theme all around Uzbekistan.
 Isn’t it fascinating how you can find at least one souvenir shop in any historical building?